Laiba-Zahid-Malik/Laiba-Zahid-Malik/README.md

 - 👋 Hi, I’m @Laiba-Zahid
+- 📚 Student of XI Science Group
-- 🌱 I’m currently learning Scratch block coding...
+- 🌱 I’m currently learning Excel and MS Word...
-- 😄 Pronouns: She/Her
+- 😄 Pronouns: She / Her

 <!---
 Laiba-Zahid-Malik/Laiba-Zahid-Malik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.